andr-ew/brds/README.md

   - when playing
     - shows 8 bars if sequence is longer than 8 beats
     - prev/next skips by bar
-- can add glides per-step just like realtime
+- can add slew per-step just like realtime

 arpeggiator